ketringjoni/SuPreMo/README.md

 **For SuPreMo:**

-1. Create and activate a conda environment using the given yml file:
+1. Create and activate a conda environment using the given yml file (this should typically be done in the conda "base" environment):
 ```shell
 cd SuPreMo/
 conda env create -f supremo_env.yml